-Accommodations on Lanzarote
+Accommodation on Lanzarote

 What personally struck my attention was the picturesque look that Lanzarote offers.
 It is really fascinating for your eye to look over the landscape.
 Apartments and bungalows are held in white colours, with fences and shutters in green, brown or blue.
 This is the typical paint.
 And the swimming pool should not be missed.
 Big hotels and tourist places is what you won’t find on Lanzarote, except for Puerto del Carmen, which is a bit touristy.
 The inhabitants are anxious to keep Lanzarote natural.

 In case you want to go to Lanzarote for surfing, it is definitely better to stay in an apartment or hostel close to your desired surf spot.
-The north west coast is a good place to be.
-Surf lessons as well as surfboards and equipment can be booked directly at the spots.
+The northwest coast is a good place to be.
+Surf lessons, as well as surfboards and equipment, can be booked directly at the spots.
 Surf camps are available, especially in Caleta de Famara.

-Feels like in Hawaii
+Surfing on Lanzarote – feels like in Hawaii

 Let’s get to the real stuff: surfing.
 The Canarian Islands are Europe’s answer to Hawaii.
 From October until March the waves can get very high and rough.
 They will reach from 1.5 until 4 metres (5-13 feet).
 This period of the year is more suitable for experienced surfers.

 But when is the best time to go?
 This question is difficult to answer and also depends of the level of the surfer.
 As the waves in Lanzarote are very consistent, everybody will find their suitable spot and therefore will have fun.